What is eyelid surgery (blepharoplasty)?

-Eyelid surgery – or blepharoplasty – is a type of surgical procedure that improves the appearance of the eyelids by removing or tightening the sagging skin that can appear around the top or underneath the eyes.
+Eyelid surgery – or blepharoplasty – is a type of surgical procedure that removes or tightens the sagging skin that can appear around the top or underneath the eyes.
 Excess skin around the eyelid can create a heavy looking eyelid, aged or tired appearance, and in some cases block vision.
-Upper and lower eyelid surgery aims to remove the excess or fat to restore a youthful and relaxed appearance.

 Our clients have shared their eyelid surgery before and after photos – clients have consented to share these photos and they have not be altered in any way.